Getting ready to take your driver’s test can be quite the milestone.

 - Three-point turns

-- Proper lane changes
+- Making proper lane changes

 - Obeying traffic signs and signals